Daniel-Shiven/AstroPi/README.md

 animals.txt contains the list of animals (irrelevant to the code)

-Made by:
+Made by: Daniel S, Guillermo C, Lucia C, Lourdes R
--Daniel S
--Guillermo B
--Lucia C
--Lourdes R